TeamGloomy/TeamGloomy.github.io/pages/mydoc/STM32F4SBC/Fly_Gemini/fly_gemini_connected_sbc.md

 ### Board.txt Location

 Place the *board.txt* file in a directory called "sys" on the SD card and install the SD card in the Fly-Gemini-V1.

+{% include tip.html content="If you have to make changes to the board.txt going forwards, then you must remove the card from the board and edit it that way.
+Board.txt is not accessible through DWC." %}

 ## SBC Preparation